 Pipe welding is the welding process of joining two similar or dissimilar pipes together.
 Welding techniques for pipes include arc welding, TIG, and MIG welding.
 In the construction of a project in the oil and gas industry, we often find welding activities on pipes or tanks.

-To achieve a more excellent welding quality, professional organizations (ASME, AWS, ISO, JWES) make rules and classifications of welding positions.
+To achieve more excellent welding quality, professional organizations (ASME, AWS, ISO, JWES) make rules and classifications of welding positions.
 Generally, the pipe welding position is divided into two types: the welding position at the groove joint and the welding position at the fillet joint.

 There are generally six welding positions with numbers and letters, i.e., 1G, 2G, 3G, 4G, 5G, and 6G/6GR.
 All positions are used in different angles and shapes when welding pipes.
 Welding methods and considerations are similar in different countries.
-But AWS D1.1 (referring to AWS A3.0), ASME IX, and ISO 15614-1 use different names in their tables.
+However, AWS D1.1 (referring to AWS A3.0), ASME IX, and ISO 15614-1 use different names in their tables.

 |No. SI.||Welding Positions (ISO)||Welding Positions (ASME/AWS)|

 |10.||H – L045||6G Uphill|

 1G/1F/PA welding position is a flat welding position.
 This is a situation where the pipe is flat and can be rotated against the horizontal or X-axis.
 In this weld position, the welder inserts a piece of metal just below the torch, and welding is performed over the pipe.
 This position is also used for butt, groove, and fillet welds.

 This is a horizontal welding position used for fillet welds.
 In the 2F welding position, a welder must hold the torch at a 45° angle with the piece next to him.
 The exact angle of the torch depends on the angles of the pipe.